 How much does it cost?

 The Good Book Club is free.
-You can download the reading list and read Romans for no charge, following along with your own Bible or by reading online.
+You can download the reading list for no charge, following along with your own Bible or by reading online.
 Several additional resources created for this project will be free, while others will have a cost.
 You’ll pay only for the resources you wish to purchase.